Homosexual female players in football history

-Ashlyn who has an annual salary of $250,000 has an estimated net worth of around $1 million.
-She is among the best female goalkeepers in the US and her exceptional skills has earned her quite a good payroll.
+Ashlyn who last recently had an annual salary of $250,000 has an estimated net worth of around $1 million.
+She was among the best female goalkeepers in the US and her exceptional skills has earned her quite a good payroll.

 Ali Krieger was born in Alexandria, Virginia and grew up in Dumfries, Virginia.
 Raised in a family where both parents, Debbie and Ken, were physical education instructors and coaches in the school system, Ali and her brother Kyle naturally gravitated towards many sports.
 But Ali grew to love playing soccer the most.